 Day 6 – Zagori

-Days 6 & 7 of this itinerary will bring you closer to the northern Greek border and 3 hours from Meteora to the Pindus mountain range and region of Zagori.
+Days 6 & 7 of this route will bring you closer to the northern Greek border and 3 hours from Meteora to the Pindus mountain range and region of Zagori.

 The region of Zagori is a collection of around 40 villages cosily nestled in the Pindos mountains and full of tradition, rugged wilderness, and truly breathtaking scenery.